 eat a quality dry food mixed with whole canned chicken.

-neglect, we feed the dogs one of the highest quality dog foods
+with some health neglect, we feed the dogs one of the highest quality dog

-available and our favorite for our family dogs.
-We also use Nupro which is
+foods available and our favorite for our family dogs.
+We also use Nupro

-highly recommended as a vitamin supplement for joint support which is
+which is highly recommended as a vitamin supplement for joint support which

 older dogs.
 Both are more costly but we feel important for certain